Cogitan

 100%

-The problem
+The problem we solve

-SPICE doesn't scale.
+Simulation doesn't scale.

-At RSFQ process nodes, a 1,000-cell verification block takes 5–10 minutes in SPICE.
-A full 100,000-cell chip is an entire engineering day — per iteration.
-There is no design-space exploration.
-There is no confidence scoring.
-There is no gradient-based optimization.
+In RSFQ, a 1,000-cell block takes 5–10 minutes in SPICE.
+A full chip is an engineering day — per iteration.
+The constraint isn't compute.
+It's the simulation paradigm itself.

 Speed